Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Experiments and Results

 \subsection{Evaluation in Simulation}

-We evaluate the motion planning module first in simulation.
-The environment configuration in simulation is shown in Fig. \ref{fig:experiment}, where the yellow cube outlines the inner dome and the red cube outlines the outer dome.
-A pink cylinder pole is added into the environment as an obstacle.
-We randomly sampled 400 projectiles for the experiment and verified that they intersect with the inner dome and outer dome.
+We first evaluate the motion planning module in simulation.
+The simulation environment configuration is shown in Fig. \ref{fig:experiment}, where the yellow cube denotes the inner dome and the red cube denotes the outer dome.
+A pink cylindrical pole is an obstacle in the environment.
+We randomly generated 200 projectiles for the experiment and verified that they intersect with the inner dome and outer dome.
 The launch distance for each projectile was uniformly sampled from a range of 6--12m.
 These projectiles have an average time of flight of 1.069s.
 Note that the time constraint is relaxed due to the addition of the obstacle, forcing the manipulator to take longer to execute a trajectory.
-All the experiments were carried out on an AMD Threadripper Pro 5995WX workstation.
-We compared our planning framework with two efficient online planners: the rapidly-exploring random tree connect (RRT-Connect) \cite{kuffner2000rrt} and the edge-based parallel A* for slow evaluation (ePA*SE) \cite{mukherjee2022epa}.
+All experiments were carried out on an AMD Threadripper Pro 5995WX workstation.
+We compared our planning framework with two efficient online planners: the Rapidly-exploring Random Tree-Connect (RRT-Connect) \cite{kuffner2000rrt} and the Edge-based Parallel A* (ePA*SE) \cite{mukherjee2022epa}.
 The RRT-Connect is known to be efficient in solving single-query path planning problems, while ePA*SE is a recent work that leverages the power of parallelization to speed up the search.
 All online planners were given a 2-second budget to plan.
+We used Toppra \cite{toppra} to generate a time-optimal trajectory from the geometric path from online planners.
 The preprocessing time of our planning framework is 5 hours.

-The experimental results for 400 projectiles are shown in Table \ref{tab:sim_result}.
-The first row is the ratio of the planner finding a solution to intercept the incoming projectile.
-The second row is the ratio of the successful blocking, meaning that the sum of the planning query time and the execution time is less than the time of flight of the incoming projectile.
-The third and fourth rows are the mean and the standar deviation of the planner query time and trajectory execution time in millisecond.